 It was in reaction to From the Top’s strictly Classical constituency proscribing ‘one minute of jazz, and you’re Off’ , flying in the face of the program’s original intent, to celebrate lots of different styles and genres, that O’Riley began making his arrangements of bands he was passionate about.
 He knew he’d transcended arguments of genre when listeners would write into the program, having heard him, a known Classical pianist perform the post-announced ‘Karma Police by Radiohead’ asking “Who is this Mr. Head and where can I find more of his beautiful music?”
 Genre distinction rendered blissfully ineffectual.
 An appearance by O’Riley on the NPR magazine-formatted Performance Today, in which he performed works by Rameau, Shostakovich and his own arrangements of Radiohead and Nick Drake was immediately linked to over 150 Radiohead-related websites worldwide.
 Soon after, Sony Classical produced the first full album of his own arrangements, the only Classical album to receive four stars in Rolling Stone magazine, True Love Waits, Christopher O’Riley Plays Radiohead.
 Enthusiasm and demand created by O’Riley’s unique pianistic voice resulted in another Radiohead collection, hold me to this (World Village); a disc devoted to the work of songwriter, Elliott Smith, Home To Oblivion (World Village); one dedicated solely to the work of Nick Drake, Second Grace (World Village); yet another an amalgam of songs by The Smiths, Cocteau Twins, Tori Amos, Nirvana, Pink Floyd, Tears For Fears, Portishead and more Elliott Smith and Radiohead, Out of My Hands.
 (White Tie Records).

-More genre-fluid projects resulted from finding like-minded cellist, Matt Haimovitz.
+More genre-fluid projects resulted from his work with cellist, Matt Haimovitz.
 Their first project was an homage to the iPod: Shuffle.Play.Listen (Oxingale/Pentatone), a two-disc set, featured repertoire of Stravinsky, Piazzolla, Martinu, Janacek as well as arrangements of Radiohead, Cocteau Twins, Blonde Redhead, John McGlaughlin, and movements from recent Centenary-celebrant, Bernard Herrmann’s score to the Alfred Hitchcock film, Vertigo.
 A similarly genre-straddling, Russian oriented project, TROIKA posed established masterpieces for cello and piano by Prokofiev, Shostakovich and Rachmaninoff with arrangements of each, as well as of more contemporary Russian artists, Victor Tsoi and the protest band, Pussy Riot, and The Beatles’ anthemic Back In The U.S.S.R.

 O’Riley’s work with Matt Haimovitz crossed disciplines as well as genres: 2015 saw the release of their Beethoven.Period (Pentatone), their traversal of the Sonatas and Variations recorded on Matt’s gut-strung cello and an original 1828 Broadwood, a maker whose sound found in Beethoven deep sympathy.